mxenabled/mx-platform-go/docs/AccountNumberResponse.md

 `func (o *AccountNumberResponse) UnsetMemberGuid()`

 UnsetMemberGuid ensures that no value is present for MemberGuid, not even an explicit nil
+### GetPassedValidation

+`func (o *AccountNumberResponse) GetPassedValidation() bool`

+GetPassedValidation returns the PassedValidation field if non-nil, zero value otherwise.

+### GetPassedValidationOk

+`func (o *AccountNumberResponse) GetPassedValidationOk() (*bool, bool)`

+GetPassedValidationOk returns a tuple with the PassedValidation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPassedValidation

+`func (o *AccountNumberResponse) SetPassedValidation(v bool)`

+SetPassedValidation sets PassedValidation field to given value.

+### HasPassedValidation

+`func (o *AccountNumberResponse) HasPassedValidation() bool`

+HasPassedValidation returns a boolean if a field has been set.

+### SetPassedValidationNil

+`func (o *AccountNumberResponse) SetPassedValidationNil(b bool)`

+ SetPassedValidationNil sets the value for PassedValidation to be an explicit nil

+### UnsetPassedValidation
+`func (o *AccountNumberResponse) UnsetPassedValidation()`

+UnsetPassedValidation ensures that no value is present for PassedValidation, not even an explicit nil
 ### GetRoutingNumber

 `func (o *AccountNumberResponse) GetRoutingNumber() string`